 7.3 COMMITTEES - In addition to the standing committees listed herein, the Board of Directors and the House of Delegates are each authorized to establish additional committees to meet programming needs.
 Except as otherwise provided in these Bylaws or the XXSI Policies and Procedures, members of each committee shall be appointed by the General Chair with the advice and consent of the respective division chair and the chair of the committee.
 Athlete members of each committee shall be appointed by the General Chair with the advice of the Senior Athlete Representative.
 Athlete membership shall constitute at least twenty percent (20%) of the voting membership of every committee.
 The division chair shall be an ex-officio member, with voice and vote, of each committee within the respective division.

-607.3 MEMBERS AND EX-OFFICIO MEMBERS OF STANDING COMMITTEES
+7.3 COMMITTEES

+In addition to the standing committees listed herein, the Board of Directors and the House of Delegates are each authorized to establish additional committees to meet programming needs.
 Except as otherwise provided in these Bylaws or by the Board of Directors, members of each standing committee shall be appointed by the General Chair with the advice and consent of the respective division Vice-Chair and the Chair of the committee.
-Athlete members of each committee shall be appointed by the General Chair in consultation with the senior athlete representative and committee chair.
-Athlete membership is required on all committees.
-Athlete membership shall amount to 20% of the voting membership of the committee.
-The athlete committee members shall meet the same requirements as those of Athlete Representative set forth in Section 604.1.3.
+Athlete members of each committee shall be appointed by the General Chair in consultation with the athlete representatives and committee chair.
+Athlete membership shall amount to 20% of the voting membership of every committee.
 The division Vice-Chair shall be an ex-officio member (with voice and vote) of each standing committee within the respective division.
-The ex-officio members and other designated members of certain standing committees shall be as follows:

 7.4 STANDING COMMITTEES & COORDINATORS